 His spark is reignited after attending a birthday night out with three mates teaching at the same school (Thomas Bo Larsen, Lars Ranthe and Magnus Millang).
 One points to a dubious report online that maintaining a cruise-control level of alcohol in your blood may boost productivity.
 The group embrace the idea wholeheartedly, with Martin leading the way.
 So much so he even raises the accomplishments of boozy historical figures like Ernest Hemingway and Winston Churchill in class, to the surprised delight of his suddenly more intrigued students.

 There’s a louche ‘70s swagger to the film, as it follows this tightening band of brothers’ increasingly erratic behaviour non-judgementally.
 The tragicomic tracing of male fragility is fascinating.
 Even as things begin to spiral downwards, rapidly for one of the group, Vinterberg reserves any moral judgements.
-Embarrassing mid-life crises or anarchic rebellion?
-Always an intriguing screen presence, Mikkelsen carries the slumping weight of world-weariness with aplomb while Vinterberg’s screenplay, co-written with regular collaborator Tobias Lindholm (A Hijacking), crackles with fleet-footed banter.
-The film opens and closes with scenes of unbridled teen spirit, making it clear we positively encourage youthful abandon while frowning upon it in older folks.
+Embarrassing midlife crises or anarchic rebellion?
+Always an intriguing screen presence, Mikkelsen carries the slumping weight of world-weariness with aplomb while Vinterberg’s screenplay, co-written with regular collaborator Tobias Lindholm (The Hunt), crackles with fleet-footed banter.
+The film opens and closes with scenes of unbridled teen spirit, making it clear that we encourage youthful abandon while frowning on it in older folks.
 And that will leave you pondering this predicament for several rounds.

 Cast and crew

 Thomas Bo Larsen